mwhome/wortuhr/Readme.txt

 An advanced firmware for a DIY "word-clock".
 ******************************************************************************

-Qlockwork is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock".
+Qlockwork is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock", initially implemented by ch570512 (thanks Thorsten) and evolved by bracci.

 The clock adjusts the time and date once every hour via NTP with a time server on the Internet.
 If an RTC is installed, the time of the ESP is also set from the RTC via the SyncProvider.